cajones93/Project1/README.md

 After submitting the contact form, a user can return to the homepage by clicking the "Return to home" button.

 ### Footer
 The footer on every page contains links to social media sites Facebook, Youtube, Instagram, and WhatsApp.
+The icons change colour when the user mouses over them to give some feedback.

 ### Home Page
 The home page shows a large callout section which grabs the users attention.
 It allows a user to click the "Learn More" or "Make an enquiry" buttons to go to the "About" and "Contact" pages.